CAPEC-520: Counterfeit Hardware Component Inserted During Product Assembly

 Example Instances

 A manufacturer of a firewall system requires a hardware card which functions as a multi-jack ethernet card with four ethernet ports.
-The attacker constructs a counterfeit card that functions normally except that packets from the attacker's network are allowed to bypass firewall processing completely.
-Once deployed at a victim location, this allows the attacker to bypass the firewall unrestricted.
+The adversary constructs a counterfeit card that functions normally except that packets from the adversary's network are allowed to bypass firewall processing completely.
+Once deployed at a victim location, this allows the adversary to bypass the firewall unrestricted.